prof-rossetti/georgetown-opim-243-201901/exercises/dev-env-setup.md

 ### Python Syntax Auto-completion

 Once configured, the text editor is capable of automatically completing snippets of Python code for you.
-This helps improve accuracy and saves time.
+This helps improve accuracy, and saves time.

 ![a screenshot of the text editor's autocomplete functionality](https://user-images.githubusercontent.com/1328807/50870477-2e02ed80-1386-11e9-9a83-506d9c9d39ec.gif)